perfectwebtech/blog/content/post/2018/05/sharing-wifi-connection-over-ethernet-ubuntu-18-04.md

 tags: [ "tooling", "linux", "networking",]
 ---

-I found my Raspberry Pi in a drawer, and decided to get back into developing small IoT applications for it.
-Most of what I wanted to do required access to the internet, and my USB WiFi adapter is super trash.

-The good news is that Pi's have an RJ45/Ethernet port, the (sorta) bad news is that my house is WiFi only.

-To address this, I went wanted to share my Ubuntu 18 desktop's WiFi connection over Ethernet - however, some of the software you need is no longer readily available, as it is superseded by the new settings app in Ubuntu 18.
+I wanted to share my Ubuntu 18 desktop's WiFi connection over Ethernet to my Raspberry Pi - however, some of the software you need to do this is no longer readily available, as it is superseded by the new settings app in Ubuntu 18.

-What you're after is available through the terminal, with:
+So now, you can only share your WiFi connection over Ethernet by directly opening the connection editor, which you can do through the terminal:

 ```sh
 nm-connection-editor